Future Drought Fund

 Regional Drought Resilience Planning program

-The Regional Drought Resilience Planning program has published 9 regional drought plans across Victoria.
+The Regional Drought Resilience Planning program published 9 regional drought plans across Victoria.
 Each plan shows actions your region can take to be better prepared for drought in ways that suit local farms, communities and landscapes.

-Regional partners and plans
+Regional plans and action

 Regional organisation